 Sometimes, our hair starts thinning before we're ready for it.
-Getting treatment for premature hair loss in Los Angeles at Westside Aesthetics can leave you feeling the wind in your hair again.
+Getting treatment for premature hair loss at Westside Aesthetics can leave you feeling the wind in your hair again.

 Premature hair loss is a genetic condition that affects men and women of all ages.
 In order to understand this condition, one must first understand the basic makeup of hair and its growth cycle.